Irma Kurti: Life

-The poems of Irma Kurti have been included in some publications of the International Library of Poetry in Maryland, USA as in the Anthology: "Forever Spoken", "The best poems and poets of 2007" etc. Her poems and short stories have been included in the anthologies: "Il Federiciano", publication of the Publishing House "Aletti Editore" 2010, "Diffusione Autori" 2011, of "GDS Edizioni", "Lingua Madre- Stories of foreign women in Italy, 2012/2013", "The Universal Encyclopedia of Italian Authors 2013" etc.
+The poems of Irma Kurti have been included in various publications of the International Library of Poetry in Maryland, USA, such as the anthology "Forever Spoken" and "The best poems and poets of 2007," among others.
+Her poems and short stories have been included in the anthologies: "Il Federiciano", publication of the Publishing House "Aletti Editore" 2010, "Diffusione Autori" 2011, of "GDS Edizioni", "Lingua Madre- Stories of foreign women in Italy, 2012/2013", "The Universal Encyclopedia of Italian Authors 2013" etc.

-Irma Kurti has published more than 100 works, including books of poetry, fiction and translations.
-She has published thirty books in Albanian and twenty - nine in Italian including poetry collections, short stories, and novels.
-Her books have been translated and published in 18 countries.
+Irma Kurti has published 120 works, including books of poetry, fiction, and translations.
+Her books have been translated and published in 24 countries.